 Whether you are in a manual environment or using legacy GRC software, you’ve likely heard about the poor staff member who spent days pasting data across systems, reconciling spreadsheets, or one of many other painstaking, manual tasks.
 Maybe you were that staff.
-It’s no secret that performing audit, risk, and compliance activities in a manual environment is painful, but not as painful as using a system that is unintuitive, laden with performance issues, or lacks proper customer support.
+It’s no secret that performing audit, risk, and compliance activities in a manual environment is painful, but not as painful as using a system that is unintuitive, is laden with performance issues, or that lacks proper customer support.
 In short, a system with a poor user experience (UX).

 There are several reasons why you should prioritize UX in your software evaluation, but only one that matters — if the software isn’t usable, it won’t get used.
 It’s that simple.
 And if it doesn’t get used, the result is wasted time and money implementing a solution that was “designed” to save you time and money.

 Many people outside of the product and design world use UX and UI (user interface) interchangeably.
 However the User Experience Professionals Association (UXPA), describes UX as “every aspect of the user’s interaction with a product, service, or company that makes up the user’s perceptions of the whole.”
 UI, on the other hand, refers to the aesthetic of software.
 Although UI is an important component of UX, it’s not the only one.
 There are 3 key elements of UX:

 - How it works or how features enable a user to accomplish their tasks effectively and accommodate a users needs.

 - How it feels or how intuitive workflows are to accomplish tasks.
 Includes experience with the vendor in how well they provide delivery and support.

 - How it looks or the desirability of the software and how well it is received by other users in their niche.

 A product can have a fantastic UI but a horrific UX, which is why we are focusing on UX — from login to logout, and everything in between.
 An end-to-end journey for you, the user.